NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 1. First train, validate, and test a gait and tremor machine learning classifier.
 We used a leave-one-subject-out routine to train and validate each machine learning classifier.
 The `classifiers/resting_tremor_classifier.py` and `classifiers/gait_classifier.py` files enable signal pre-processing, feature extraction, and feature selection for each classifier respectively (as used in our work).
 Also the default parameters of each machine learning model used can be loaded (untrained) via: `model = initialize_model()` function call.
 The user can then train the respective model via the `scikit-learn` `.fit` function (ex: `model.fit(feature_set`)).

-2. Next, once the machine learning classifiers have been trained, the user can run the raw accelerometer data through `classifiers/hand_movement_classifier.py` to get binary hand movement predictions, `classifiers/resting_tremor_amplitude_classifier.py` to get resting tremor amplitude predictions, and `classifiers/hand_movement_features.py` to get predictions for hand movement amplitude and smoothness of hand movement (jerk metric).
+2. Next, the user can run the raw accelerometer data through `classifiers/hand_movement_classifier.py` to get binary hand movement predictions, `classifiers/resting_tremor_amplitude_classifier.py` to get resting tremor amplitude predictions, and `classifiers/hand_movement_features.py` to get predictions for hand movement amplitude and smoothness of hand movement (jerk metric).

 3. The user can then organize all the predictions from each module into a single `Pandas DataFrame` with the following column headers: `'hand_movement', 'gait', 'tremor_constancy', 'tremor_amplitude', 'hand_movement_amplitude', 'hand_movement_jerk'`.
 These predictions can then be filtered using the hierarchical tree shown above with the function: `filter_predictions_by_tree()` in the `endpoints/filter_classifier_predictions.py` file.
 This function will return another `Pandas DataFrame` of predictions with the following columns: `'tremor_classifier_predictions','tremor_amplitude_predictions','hand_movement_predictions', 'hand_movement_amplitude', 'hand_movement_jerk'`.